 You love being there for your child, but it’s just not possible every second of every day.
 After all, you may need to go to work or take a yoga class — or maybe you just want to go to the grocery store by yourself once in awhile.

-Here are five tips that will help if your baby cries every time you hand them over.
+What else can you do?
+Here are five tips that will help if your baby cries with others.

 1. Keep your cool

 Your baby’s distress is hard for everyone — you, your baby and your partner or caregiver.
 The most important thing is for everyone to stay calm.
-Janet Lansbury, author of “Elevating Child Care: A Guide to Respectful Parenting” and a certified parent/infant guidance class instructor, says caregivers in this situation should remind themselves that remaining calm is crucial because babies are ultra-aware.
+Lansbury says caregivers in this situation should remind themselves that remaining calm is crucial because babies are ultra-aware.

 2. Talk it out